What is commercial property?

 Occasional business trips: car outside business property

 Jana is a freelance graphic designer.
 She does most of her work from home.
 She mainly uses her car privately, but once a week she drives to a meeting at a coworking space or a printer.
-She drives about 400 km a month for business.
+She drives about 400 km per month for business.

 Jana does not have to deal with the classification of the car as an asset or tax depreciation.
-She uses a mileage allowance (CZK 5.80/km) and adds fuel costs based on average consumption.
+She uses the mileage allowance (CZK 5.80/km) and adds fuel costs based on average consumption.
 She can thus claim tens of thousands of crowns a year as an expense without having to keep accounts or complicated records.
 And if she ever sells the car, she won’t have to pay income tax after a year of ownership.

 Small operation, low cost: flat-rate transport expenses